Playlist

 This button is for manually trigger the scene to recalculate stuff for the playlist layout and content.
 For most actions, this is triggered automatically (like while importing a playlist), but for things like modifying the Template content, clicking this button is required to have the layout update itself.

-Next, the playlist entries list has two operating modes.
-These modes are swapped between by the Load Text From File
+Next, the playlist entries list has three operating modes.
+These modes are selected via the dropdown at the top of the Media Entries section.

 Manual Entry